alexlulorr/super_portal/style-guide.md

 Please use the latest version of [Bootstrap](https://getbootstrap.com/).
 It is already installed and ready to use as a gem in the Gemfile file.

-### Layout
-The designs were created to the following widths:
-- Mobile: 375px
-- Desktop: 1440px

 ### Colors
 - Accent: rgba(38,38,39, .9)
 - Body: #262627
 - Gray: #5C5C5D